Call us: 0800 843 752Free shipping for orders $150 or over

 When should I plant Hydrangea paniculata?

 The best time to plant Hydrangea paniculata is anytime during autumn, winter, and spring.
 This enables the plant to recover from the transplanting process and establish before the heat of summer arrives.
-You can still plant paniculata Hydrangeas in summer provided you keep the water up to them.
-Make sure you a choose a sheltered location that gets full sun for at least five hours per day and has a moist and well-drained soil.
-When planting do not put any fertiliser in the hole, but rather spread is across the soil surface after planting and then water the plant well.
-The Plant Company recommends placing bark mulch or similar around the plants after planting to suppress weeds and preserve the soil moisture.
-With these tips we are sure your paniculata Hydrangea will reward you with beautiful flowers and foliage.
+You can still plant paniculata Hydrangeas in summer, provided you keep the water up to them.
+Ensure you select a sheltered location that receives full sun for at least five hours per day and has moist, well-drained soil.
+When planting, please do not put any fertiliser in the hole; instead, spread it across the soil surface after planting and then water the plant well.
+The Plant Company recommends placing bark mulch or a similar material around the plants after planting to suppress weeds and preserve soil moisture.
+With these tips, we are sure your paniculata Hydrangea will reward you with beautiful flowers and foliage.

 What is the best fertiliser for Hydrangea paniculata?

-Hydrangea paniculata is a vigorous plant that requires feeding to keep it flowering and growing optimally.
-A lot of articles have all sorts of advice on this subject but we prefer to keep it simple.
-The Plant Company’s shrub fertiliser has been blended to give plants an initial boost and then sustained nutrition for 12-months.
+Hydrangea paniculata is a vigorous plant that requires regular feeding to maintain optimal flowering and growth.
+Many articles offer various pieces of advice on this subject, but we prefer to keep it simple.
+The Plant Company’s shrub fertiliser has been blended to provide plants with an initial boost and sustained nutrition for 12 months.
 This fertiliser is applied to the soil surface in spring just as the buds start to burst.
 More importantly, we advise that no fertiliser is placed in the hole at planting, but rather spread around the soil surface so it can wash through the roots as it releases.
-The Plant Company’s shrub fertiliser ensures that nutrients remain in the soil around the plant rather than being lost through the soil profile to where the plant cannot reach it.
+The Plant Company’s shrub fertiliser ensures that nutrients remain in the soil around the plant rather than being lost through the soil profile to where the plant cannot reach them.
 This also applies to plants grown on sandy soils.
-This fertiliser is therefore very environmentally friendly and longer lasting than most other products in the market and is therefore the best fertiliser for Hydrangea paniculata.
+This fertiliser is therefore very environmentally friendly and longer-lasting than most other products in the market, and is consequently the best fertiliser for Hydrangea paniculata.
 It can also be blended with fertiliser for acid-loving plants if you think the soil needs acidifying.

 What are the garden uses for Hydrangea paniculata?

 Hydrangea paniculata is a much-loved shrub in NZ gardens.
-It is most commonly grown as specimen, used as an informal hedge, added to a mixed planting, or planted as a backdrop for smaller plants.
-It is a great complement to a modern or cottage garden, bringing both colour and elegance to a space.
-It is the gorgeous foliage and beautiful flowers of this plant that makes the Hydrangea paniculata an excellent choice for a NZ garden.
+It is most commonly grown as a specimen, used as an informal hedge, added to a mixed planting, or planted as a backdrop for smaller plants.
+It is an excellent complement to a modern or cottage garden, bringing both colour and elegance to a space.
+It is the gorgeous foliage and beautiful flowers of this plant that make the Hydrangea paniculata an excellent choice for a NZ garden.

 Hydrangea paniculata for sale

 The Plant Company has the best Hydrangea paniculata shrubs for sale in NZ.
-Our production nursery specialises in growing amazing plants and our logistics team pack them carefully for our customers.
-The pricing is competitive and the quality is exceptional.
-Let us look after your Hydrangea paniculata needs and impress you with both our products and service!
+Our production nursery specialises in growing amazing plants, and our logistics team packs them carefully for our customers.
+The pricing is competitive, and the quality is exceptional.
+Let us take care of your Hydrangea paniculata needs and impress you with both our products and service!

 How to prune Hydrangea paniculata

-Hydrangea paniculata are pruned each winter to contain growth and encourage fresh, new growth that will bear flowers.
-The Plant Company recommends they are pruned back to a low crown which has short stems (about 10 cm long) with at least two buds on each stem remaining.
-Any dead stems should also be removed at this time, along with stems that are criss-crossing or show disease.
-Young plants will generally be left with five stems whereas older plants can have 10 stems remaining.
-These can be thinned back if desired which will help produce bigger flower heads.
+Hydrangea paniculata is pruned each winter to contain growth and encourage fresh, new development that will bear flowers.
+The Plant Company recommends pruning back to a low crown, which has short stems (approximately 10 cm long) with at least two buds on each stem remaining.
+Any dead stems should also be removed at this time, along with stems that are crisscrossing or show signs of disease.
+Young plants will typically have five stems, whereas older plants can have up to 10 stems remaining.
+These can be thinned back if desired, which will help produce bigger flower heads.
 The Plant Company recommends leaving longer stems on younger plants to help them establish quicker.
-In general, the harder the plant is pruned back, the more contained it will grow the next season.
-Flowering can be affected with hard pruning but that is more likely to cause delayed flowering only.
-A mistake often made with pruning Hydrangea paniculata is to not prune the plants hard enough.
-This error results in a woodier plant and a much larger plant that can be difficult to contain.
+In general, the harder the plant is pruned back, the more contained it will grow the following season.
+Flowering can be affected by hard pruning, but that is more likely to cause delayed flowering only.
+A common mistake made when pruning Hydrangea paniculata is not pruning the plants hard enough.
+This error results in a woody plant and a much larger plant that can be difficult to contain.

 Hydrangea paniculata care in NZ

-Caring for Hydrangea paniculata in NZ is simply about getting a few easy things right so the plant thrives. they prefer a sheltered spot in either full sun or part shade.
+Caring for Hydrangea paniculata in NZ is simply about getting a few easy things right so the plant thrives.
+They prefer a sheltered spot in either full sun or part shade.
 Only in very hot climates should full sun positions be avoided.
 A well-drained, fertile soil is crucial.
-Adding organic matter like compost into the soil during planting will help with soil fertility.
-They prefer a moist soil so consistent watering is essential, especially during dry periods but be careful to avoid overwatering as this can lead to root rot.
+Adding organic matter, such as compost, to the soil during planting will help improve soil fertility.
+They prefer a moist soil, so consistent watering is essential, especially during dry periods.
+However, be careful to avoid overwatering, as this can lead to root rot.
 Applying shrub fertiliser in spring will keep the Hydrangea paniculata plants well-fed for the year.
 Prune in late winter or early spring and continue to remove spent flowers to encourage further blooming.
 Applying mulch around the base of the plant helps retain moisture, regulate soil temperature, and suppress weeds.
-Monitor for pests like aphids and diseases like powdery mildew and treat as needed with appropriate measures.
+Monitor for pests, such as aphids, and diseases, like powdery mildew, and treat as needed with appropriate measures.

-The paniculata Hydrangea typically grows to 2 m tall and the same wide.
-This is a general guide as the plants will grow taller in a warm and sheltered climate when minimally trimmed.
-Conversely, they will grow shorter when grown in sub-optimal conditions and when aggressively pruned.
+The Panicle Hydrangea typically grows to 2 m tall and the same width.
+This is a general guide, as the plants will grow taller in a warm and sheltered climate when minimally trimmed.
+Conversely, they will grow shorter when grown in suboptimal conditions and when pruned aggressively.

 What is the Hydrangea paniculata spacing for an informal hedge?

 Hydrangea paniculata is often grown as an informal hedge.
-That is, a hedge this is minimally trimmed, if at all, such that their natural, rounded shape is preserved to a degree.
-To create an informal hedge, the spacing between the plants is 1-1.2 m apart.
-A Hydrangea paniculata hedge can be trimmed as little or as much as you want given it is the informality you are wanting.
-The Plant Company recommends that informal hedges are trimmed with a little and often approach so they are bushy yet still contained and shapely.
+That is, a hedge is minimally trimmed, if at all, such that its natural, rounded shape is preserved to a degree.
+To create an informal hedge, space the plants 1-1.2 m apart.
+A Hydrangea paniculata hedge can be trimmed as little or as much as you want, given it is the informality you are wanting.
+The Plant Company recommends a little and often approach for trimming informal hedges, keeping them bushy yet still contained and shapely.

 Questions and Answers